nandinikalyanam4/multiRAG-Agentic-system/README.md

 - **FastAPI backend** with clean, documented endpoints and Docker deployment.
  - **Offline eval + A/B testing**: `evals.py` runs multi-agent comparisons with optional LLM-as-judge scoring.
  - **Model adaptation pipeline**: documented loop for LoRA/SFT, distillation, quantization, and RL-based routing.

-This is designed as a portfolio-quality project you can hand to founding teams to demonstrate **deep, practical AI systems knowledge**.

 ---

 ### High-Level Architecture